mjishnu/pypdl/README.md

 - `remaining`: The amount of data remaining to be downloaded, in bytes.
 - `failed`: A flag that indicates if the download failed.
 - `completed`: A flag that indicates if the download is complete.
+- `wait`: A flag indicating whether preliminary information (e.g., file size) has been retrieved.
+- `logger`: The logger object used for logging messages.

 #### Methods